-9.2 Accordingly, it is provided that the land available with the Government/Public entities shall be provided for installation of Public Charging Stations to a Government/Public entity on a revenue sharing basis for installation of Public Charging Station at a fixed rate of ₹1/kWh (used for charging) to be paid to the Land-Owning Agency from such PCS business payable on quarterly basis.
-A model revenue sharing agreement is placed at Annexure —IV.
+10.2 Accordingly, it is provided that the land available with the Government/Public entities shall be provided for installation of Public Charging Stations to a Government/Public entity on a revenue sharing basis for installation of Public Charging Station at a fixed rate of ₹1/kWh (used for charging) to be paid to the Land-Owning Agency from such PCS business payable on quarterly basis.
+A model revenue sharing agreement is placed at Annexure III.
 Such revenue sharing agreement may be initially entered by parties for a period of 10 years.
-The Revenue Sharing Model may also be adopted by the public Land-owning agency for providing the land to a private entity for installation of Public Charging Stations on bidding basis with floor price of ₹(1/kWh)
+The Revenue Sharing Model may also be adopted by the public Land-owning agency for providing the land to a private entity for installation of Public Charging Stations on bidding basis with floor price of ₹(1/kWh).

-9.3 Furthermore, based on available charging technologies and their evolution, type of vehicles, the types of chargers, indicating number Of charging points required for setting up adequate PCS within the local urban areas including the building premises of all building types and with the long term vision of implementing 'electric mobility' during the next 30 years, amendments have been made in the relevant sections (Chapter 10) of the Model Building Bye-laws, 2016 and the Urban and Regional Development Plans Formulation and Implementation Guidelines (URDPFI — 2014) by the Ministry of Housing and Urban Affairs (MoHUA).
-A copy of these amendments is enclosed at ANNEXURE V. These may be implemented fully to provide adequate space for setting up charging stations.
+10.3 Furthermore, based on available charging technologies and their evolution, type of vehicles, the types of chargers, indicating number Of charging points required for setting up adequate PCS within the local urban areas including the building premises of all building types and with the long term vision of implementing 'electric mobility' during the next 30 years, amendments have been made in the relevant sections (Chapter 10) of the Model Building Bye-laws, 2016 and the Urban and Regional Development Plans Formulation and Implementation Guidelines (URDPFI — 2014) by the Ministry of Housing and Urban Affairs (MoHUA).
+A copy of these amendments is enclosed at ANNEXURE IV.
+These may be implemented fully to provide adequate space for setting up charging stations.

+10.4 RWAs, other residential accommodation or any other entity having common parking space for at least 20 vehicles, shall set aside minimum 10% of its total common parking capacity, if feasible, for setting up community EV Chargers in consultation with the Distribution licensee and install chargers in accordance with ANNEXURE II of these guidelines and in compliance with safety & connectivity requirements specified in Clause 3.1 (x) and Clause 3.2 of this guidelines, shall be ensured.

-10 Priority for Rollout of EV Public Charging Infrastructure:
+11 Priority for Rollout of EV Public Charging Infrastructure: